JimMaastricht5/birdclassifier/README.md

    weather_key = ''
    \# google
    google_json_key = ''
-14. Note: what about google GCS contained in the json_key_file?
+14. Note: what about google GCS contained in the json_key_file???
+Need to test empty auth and json file
-15. [Note: add crontab setup] I have some bash scripts to start the process every day on a schedule.
+15. [Note: add crontab setup] I have some bash scripts to start the process every day on a schedule.  ??? need to add options for start up sudo crontab -e

 ## Repos